-Students enrolled at Aspiring Heights Academy are private school students–not homeschool students.
-You do not send a notice of intent to establish a home education program to your district school superintendent if you enroll your child in our school.
+Students enrolled at Aspiring Heights Academy are private school students–not homeschool students as defined in s.
+1002.41.
+You do not need send a notice of intent to establish a home education program to your district school superintendent if you enroll your child in our school.

 Do I have to notify anyone that I am enrolling my child in your school?

-If your child is not enrolled in any public school, private school, or home education program, then you do not need to notify anyone of your educational choice to enroll your child in our school.
+If your child is not enrolled in any home education program, public school, or private school, then you do not need to notify anyone of your educational choice to enroll your child in our school.

 Who do I notify if my child is registered as a homeschooler with our school district?

-If you sent your district school superintendent a Notice of Intent to establish a home education program, then you must send them a notice of termination within 30 days of your child's enrollment at Aspiring Heights Academy.
+If you sent your district school superintendent a Notice of Intent to establish a home education program, then you must send them a notice of termination, along with your child's annual evaluation, within 30 days of your child's enrollment at Aspiring Heights Academy.
 Your district school may have a form you can download, or you can download a termination notice here.
+(The requirement to include your child's annual evaluation with your termination notice was added to s.
+1002.41 in 2018.)

 Who do I notify if my child is enrolled in a public school?